enhsin/p1-laneLines/README.md

 ### 2. Identify potential shortcomings with your current pipeline

 The pipeline doesn’t work well on the challenge video.
 It has shadows and the color of the road is not uniform (new/faded Asphalt paving).
-The left lane is sometimes very faint .The region of interest need to be adjusted because the bottom the view is blocked (not sure what it is) and the road more curved.
+The left lane is sometimes very faint .The region of interest need to be adjusted because the bottom the view is blocked (not sure what it is) and the road is more curved.

 ### 3. Suggest possible improvements to your pipeline